WHY JOIN YOUTH MINISTRY?

 Follow us on Facebook and Twitter @stannemmausym to learn more about what's happening.

-For more information or to join Youth Ministry, please contact Casey McCloskey or Deacon Peter Schutzler by clicking one of the buttons below.
+For more information or to join Youth Ministry, please contact Jim Friend by clicking the button below.